Hamilton Heights High School: Athletics

 HHHS is a division 3A school that supports 19 sports which offer 29 teams to more than 400 students that participate in more than 400 contests annually.
 The school mascot is the Husky Victor-e.
 The school colors are orange, white, and brown.

-The school competes against neighboring schools in the Mid Indiana Conference.
-Currently, programs for men include football, soccer, cross country, tennis, basketball, swimming and diving, wrestling, baseball, golf, and track and field.
-Programs for women include volleyball, soccer, cross country, golf, basketball, swimming and diving, cheerleading, softball, tennis, and track and field.
+The school once competed against neighboring schools in the Mid Indiana Conference.
+The programs for men included football, soccer, cross country, tennis, basketball, swimming and diving, wrestling, baseball, golf, and track and field.
+Programs for women included volleyball, soccer, cross country, golf, basketball, swimming and diving, cheerleading, softball, tennis, and track and field.

-Each year the school's football program battles Tipton High School for "The Hammer" traveling trophy.
+Each year, the school's football program battles Tipton High School for "The Hammer" traveling trophy.